hmdb67/multiple-entry/README.md

 ### This is an example on how to create muliple entries to an isolated page, different to main entry, ie (home->index.js->App.js).
 It could run unauthenticated from your home page.
 Used a plain `create-react-app` v5 using vanilla JS and CRACO.
 I run it with both React 4 and 5 by uncommenting the 2 obvious lines of code in `craco.config.js`

 This is a simplified version using [cra-multi-entry-demo](https://github.com/helsonxiao/cra-multi-entry-demo).
-Thank you *helsonxiao* you saved my butt.
+Thank you [@helsonxiao](https://github.com/helsonxiao), you saved my butt.

 This project was bootstrapped with Create React App.